OCHA-DAP/hdx-hapi/docs/data.md

 humanitarian response plan, and all data sub-categories from [HDX data grids](https://data.humdata.org/dashboards/overview-of-data-grids).
-In the table below we detail the sub-category coverage that we have achieved at present, and to which administrative level: country, admin 1, or admin 2.
+In the table below we detail the sub-category coverage that we have achieved at present, and to which administrative level: national, admin 1, or admin 2.

 <style>
   .data-cell {
     background-color: #66B0EC; /* HDX sapphire light */;
   }
   .empty-cell {
     background-color: #EEE;
   }

+  /* rotating the national names */
   th.rotate {
     white-space: nowrap;
     vertical-align: bottom;